Full Retirement Age Explained: Start Learning Now for a Better Future

 Understanding your full retirement age is crucial for retirement planning, as it affects the amount of monthly retirement benefits you can receive from Social Security.

 If a person chooses to claim Social Security retirement benefits before their FRA, their monthly benefit amount will be reduced.
-The reduction is calculated based on the number of months before the person reached their FRA.
+The reduction is calculated based on the number of months before the person reaches their FRA.

 For a better understanding, you can check the following table: